Estranged

 Is it OK to attend if I’m still in some contact with the parent or caregiver in question?

 Yes.
 There is a spectrum of how much distance is right for each relationship.
 You will never need to justify your needs and choices in this space.
+There is no expectation that you need to make a particular choice to be welcome here, and your choices might change over time.

 Will the workshop be recorded?

 Yes.
-The workshop will be recorded and the recording will be shared with the folks who registered.
+The workshop will be recorded and the recording will be shared only with the folks who registered.

 Do I have to share my story?